Here's to the future of Central Co-op!

 While the offering does not have a set term to the investment, and redemption of preferred shares is entirely at the Board's discretion, our current Board adopted a policy in January 2018 stating that their intent is to begin buying back preferred shares in January 2021.

 What is the interest rate?

 Interest on preferred shares is set at 2% plus prime.
-Currently the prime rate (as published by the Wall Strett Journal) is 4.75%, so the interest rate is at 6.75% as of 4/20/18.
+Currently the prime rate (as published by the Wall Street Journal) is 5%, so the interest rate is at 7% as of 6/25/18.
 Interest is paid out annually.
-The first year's interest will be proprated on the date of issuance.
+The first year's interest will be prorated on the date of issuance.

 Why is the Co-op offering preferred shares?

 This offering provides owners the opportunity to invest funds in our local business while earning a fair return on their investment.
 They are being offered at this time to help provide part of the financing for the Co-op’s planned new store in Tacoma, improvements to our Seattle location as well as other growth possibilities.
 The amount raised through the sale of preferred shares will reduce our need to borrow money for expansion from financial institutions.

 What are the risks of this investment?

 The Preferred shares that the Co-op is offering for sale are not insured and, like nearly all investments, have an element of risk.
 By purchasing these shares you are making a good faith investment in the Co-op.
 You should read carefully the entirety of the Offering Memorandum, including the section entitled ‘Risk Factors’ and consult with your own financial or legal counselor, accountant or business advisor prior to making a decision to invest in Shares.

 How do I learn about the specific details of the offering?